 - Make a family care team by asking your friends, family, health care providers, and counsellors for help.

 Being a caregiver can be stressful.
 It can be gratifying and challenging to care for a family member with a disability.
 You must stay in good health for yourself and those under your care.

 - Consider taking a short walk, reading a book, or taking a nap.

-- Provide companion or personal care to your loved one daily or weekly with the help of an in-home caregiver, like Advance Care.
-Meal preparation, transportation, housekeeping, and hygiene assistance are our services.
+- Provide companion or personal care to your loved ones daily or weekly with the help of an in-home caregiver, like Advance Care.
+Meal preparation, transportation, housekeeping, and hygiene assistance are our core services.

 - Become familiar with the term “respite care.”
 Get away for a few days so you can recharge.

 - Make sure you’re in good physical and mental health.

 - Make sure you eat right and exercise.

 - Have fun with your friends and family.

 In the care of a loved one who lives with a disability, families play an essential role.
 They can remain in their own home if you provide quality care.
 An added service offered by a non-medical home care provider can significantly improve the quality of life for differently able family members and let them fully grow and experience life.